 Excess water – even in the minuscule form of vapor droplets – can quickly lead to mildew and mold in your crawl space.
-Add to this the rising humidity interacting with the damp crawl space, and it’s a recipe for stale, musty smells drifting up from the basement and into your home.
+Add to this the rising humidity interacting with the dampness or water in your crawl space, and it’s a recipe for stale, musty smells drifting up from the basement and into your home.
 Bad smells can have several causes, so homeowners should learn how to tackle this issue.

 3. Insects and Mice Have Moved In

 Damp and humid conditions are favored by pests such as termites that can wreak havoc on a home’s foundation.
-Rodents are also attracted to a moist crawl space, especially if it’s dark, has loose materials cladding, or is used to store food.
+Rodents are also attracted to moisture or water in the crawl space, especially if it’s dark, has loose materials cladding, or is used to store food.
 (Mouse-proofing a crawl space is a huge plus.)

 4. Visible Standing Water and Other Signs of Harm

-Water gathered on the floor of a crawl space means a vapor barrier is sorely needed.
+Water in the crawl space means a vapor barrier is sorely needed.
 Water rusts metal and rots wood when given enough time, making it essential to look at beams, joints, and hardware such as HVAC units and fuse boxes that may be in or near a crawl space.
 Homeowners may also notice wallpaper or paint peeling from walls or an increase in allergy-like symptoms.